The Choir (alternative rock band): Journey to independent status (2000-present)

+CCM limitations as precursor (1985-1990)

 Despite the belated awards attention, both Hindalong and Daugherty have gone on record numerous times over the years about the limitations of the CCM distribution model, the musical and lyrical expectations from record labels, and their rejection of the term "Christian band" to describe the Choir, as the band never fit the "Christian music" mold, according to Hindalong.
 "You were either one of two things: you were evangelization or edification,” he explained.
 “You're either edifying the Body, or getting people saved—one of these two functions.
 To us, music is not a means to an end.
 It's not a tool.
 We're not going to meet your expectations.”

 Instead, the band soon realized they were primarily interested in writing music about their everyday life experience, inspired by the music of bands such as Romeo Void, the Church, and My Bloody Valentine.
 As a result, "we couldn't be sold," Hindalong said.
 "Whoever promoted the show was not happy with what we did."
 Daugherty was more measured in his assessment.
 "In the early days, we did have some promoters that really liked us," he clarified.
 "They just couldn't make any money off of us.
 If they can't make a living promoting our show, then they're not going to book us.”
 This led to the band traveling extensively outside of Southern California, playing anywhere they could be booked, whether a bar, a club, a high school auditorium, a coffeehouse, or a state fairground.